dev-satyamthakur/Quotation/README.md

 - Swipe Navigation: Effortlessly glide through insightful quotes with a simple swipe.
 - Easy Sharing: Share favorite quotes effortlessly with friends and on social media.
 - Minimalistic Design: Clean interface for a visually pleasing reading experience.
-- Download Quotify now for profound quotes that inspire and encourage personal growth.
+- Download Quotable now for profound quotes that inspire and encourage personal growth.

 ## License